learn-co-curriculum/dsc-confusion-matrices/README.md

 ## Confusion matrices for multi-categorical classification

 So far, we've kept it simple by only focusing on confusion matrices for binary classification problems.
-However, it's common to see classification tasks that **_multi-categorical_** in nature.
+However, it's common to see classification tasks that are **_multi-categorical_** in nature.
 We can keep track of these by just expanding the number of rows and columns in our confusion matrix!

 <img src='./images/cm2.png'>